-Just a generation ago most people in the Western world undoubtedly regarded intersexuality with horror, not merely as something unnatural, but more seriously as something un-Godly-the beginning of the End, perhaps.
-Only those who could see the allegory in it, the mystery or perhaps the poetry, allowed themselves to view it with sympathy.

-For me at least, sexuality is a poor second to sensuality, being no more than an ingenious device for the perpetuation of mankind, whose pleasures are undeniable, but inferior to several others.
+Just a generation ago most people in the Western world undoubtedly regarded intersexuality with horror, not merely as something unnatural, but more seriously as something ungodly -the beginning of the end, perhaps.
+Only those who could see the allegory in it, the mystery or WHAT I THINK OF BOY GEORGE 114 sexuality is a poor second to sensuality, being no more than an ingenious device for the perpetuation of mankind; its pleasures are undeniable, but inferior to several others.

 One of these days, I feel sure, it is going to dawn on the world that the joys of the sexual act have been ludicrously overrated.
 Boy George says he prefers a good cup of tea, and many more might say the same if they had not been ineluctably brainwashed down the eons.
-It is really a very unimaginative pleasure, no more than an inducement to the archaic mind to keep the species going dear God, birds do it, bees do it!-and I strongly suspect that it will presently be past its prime.
+It is really a very unimaginative pleasure, no more than an inducement to the archaic mind to keep the species going-dear God, birds do it, bees do it!and I strongly suspect that it will presently be past its prime.

 Well, it is a bit dated, isn't it?
 Can we really suppose that a couple of thousand years from now human beings will still depend upon the messy and graceless business of coupling to produce their children or provide their physical satisfactions?
-Can we seriously envisage them writhing around in bed as we do, protecting ourselves with dangerous pills or distasteful apparatus against the primitive hazards of the practice?
-An unnoticeable implant, an untasteable tablet-such will be their means of procreation, and the clumsy indulgences of coitus will have long lost their purpose.
+Can we seriously envisage them writhing around in bed as we do, protecting ourselves with dangerous pills or distasteful apparatus against the primitive hazards of the practice ?
+An unnoticeable implant, an untastable tablet-such will be their means of procreation, and the clumsy indulgences of coitus will have long lost their purpose.

 How intriguing will seem, in the far, far future, the discredited organs of human intercourse!
 They will join the appendix and the prehensile toe as evidence of humanity's quaint crude origins.
 And if biology students are entertained by such corporal reminders, just think what recondite amusement young anthropologists will get from the Kamasutra!
 Those manipulations!
-Those contortions!
-Funnier than smoking, even!